cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 safe case and the Arc give the `Sync` implementation that allow a multithreading context required by all immutable static variables.

-It doesn't looks like a good choice to make lazy things.
-Even if we use an Option that we init once and return always the Some value after that.
+It doesn't look like a good choice to make lazy things.
+Even if we use an Option that we init once and always return the Some value after that.
 We are always obligated to lock our static variable to read it.
 It sounds weird, isn't it?

 I said, I won't present again the `lazy_static` crate.
 Mr. Tolnay is too much known for that and that post would be anachronistic. ...
-I just want to know, why is that lib so powerfull?
+I just want to know, why is that lib so powerful?

 Going through the library, I found one thing, the heart of the lib.
 The [Once](https://doc.rust-lang.org/stable/std/sync/struct.Once.html) object.
 The Once is a way to ensure you'll pass once, and only once, if a function.
-It's a mega powerfull feature of rust.
-Even if the function you want to execute is touched by a weird randomization, undeterministic waits inside, with multiple calls in parrallel threading context, it will be executed _ONCE_.
+It's a mega powerful feature of rust.
+Even if the function you want to execute is touched by a weird randomization, nondeterministic waits inside, with multiple calls in parallel threading context, it will be executed _ONCE_.

 That's make sens, if you want something lazy_static, as an ip taken from a setting input, that cannot change, just do that: